battenworks/factorio/mods/train-city/README.md

 Inspiration from this thread: https://forums.factorio.com/viewtopic.php?f=80&t=53473

+## Known issues
+- Trains and stations only work with things of type `item` currently.
+They don't work with fluids because the choose item button gui element doesn't support more than one type.
+  - Probably will make new types for fluid trains/stations that are different.

 ### What could it do?
 - [x] Train type that transports players around the city.
 - [x] Train stations that are associated with items, to automatically name themselves.
 - [x] Trains that are associated with items, to automatically set schedules/routes.
-- [ ] On a change event of item 'deliver the items you currently have, and then go load the new items and remain on the new schedule'.
+- [ ] On a change event of item, deliver the items you currently have, and then go load the new items and remain on the new schedule.
 - [ ] UI that allows us to see metrics/state of item trains and add/remove trains from that item route.
 - [x] Allow an item type to be selectable while editing individual trains.
 - [ ] Make trains smart enough to stop for fuel only when they need to.
 - [ ] Make fuel stations configurable from one place.
 - [ ] Make ammo stations configurable from one place.
 - [ ] Role switcher for player to easily choose inventory by role (terraforming, infrastructure, pods, etc.)
-- [ ] Enable/disable stations based on their selected item.
+- [x] Enable/disable stations based on their selected item.
 - [x] Make transportation-train stack size = 1.